APImetrics/APIm-CLI/docs/calls.md

 ### `apimetrics calls schedules delete`

-Remove an API call from a Schedule.
-Call IDs can be found in the expanded Audit Logs of the desired API call in the Audit tab or by using the command `apimetrics calls --columns name,id`.
-Schedules IDs can be found by using the command `apimetrics schedules -x --no-truncate`.
+Remove an API call from a Schedule. **Call IDs** can be found in the expanded Audit Logs of the desired API call in the Audit tab or by using the command `apimetrics calls --columns name,id`. **Schedule IDs** can be found by using the command `apimetrics schedules -x --no-truncate`. **Project IDs** can be found in the Project Settings under the Admin section or by using the command `apimetrics projects -x --no-truncate`.

 ```
 USAGE